-How Your Body Reacts to Low Oxygen Levels During Exercise
+How Your Body React to Low Oxygen Levels During Exercise?

 During exercise, your body uses a lot more oxygen and requires fast replenishment.
 In response, your heart rate and breathing rate increase to transport more oxygen to your muscles and surrounding tissues.

 However, if you have a chronic respiratory illness like COPD, your body’s ability to absorb oxygen is impaired.
 With COPD, your lungs are unable to absorb oxygen sufficiently, so even the most basic activities like taking out the trash or washing the car can make you feel winded and fatigued.

 Moreover, if you also have a concurrent heart condition such as congestive heart failure or atrial fibrillation, your heart has to pump even harder to get sufficient oxygen during exercise.
 And if you also have low oxygen levels in your blood, that puts additional stress on your heart.

 So, while exercise is a good thing for general health, there is a dilemma: How do you get adequate exercise without exacerbating underlying cardiac or respiratory illnesses?

 The answer is surprisingly simple—oxygen enhanced exercise therapy.